valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ### Hash slots configuration propagation

-An important part of Redis Cluster is the mechanism used to propagate the information about which cluster node is serving a given set of hash slots.
+An important part of Valkey Cluster is the mechanism used to propagate the information about which cluster node is serving a given set of hash slots.
 This is vital to both the startup of a fresh cluster and the ability to upgrade the configuration after a replica was promoted to serve the slots of its failing master.

 The same mechanism allows nodes partitioned away for an indefinite amount of time to rejoin the cluster in a sensible way.